Generative AI

 CITL facilitates curriculum and course design processes to support the proactive development of programs and courses that inspire positive learning experiences.

-CITL's Educational Developers, Senior Instructional Designers and Instructional Designers can provide guidance on assessment design and appropriate use of GenAI in course development activities.
-For more information or to set up a consultation, please visit Consultation Services.
+CITL's Educational Developers, Senior Instructional Designers and Instructional Designers can provide guidance on assessment design and the appropriate use of GenAI in course development activities.
+For more information or to set up a consultation, contact Ruth Hickey.

 Learning Environments and Technologies

-CITL provides proactive and evidence-based resources and just-in-time services to instructors, students and academic units/leadership in support of their teaching and learning success.
+Proactive and evidence-based resources and services for students in support of their teaching and learning success.

 The FUSION program is a series of self-contained learning modules for Memorial students, each addressing a specific skill identified by the Government of Canada’s Skills for Success model as in demand with today’s employers.
 FUSION offers an AI Literacy module for Memorial students.
 Visit the site to learn more or register for the module.

-This CITL resource is a printable handout faculty can use and/or share with students to help them critically think about using AI in their work.
-Access this resource online.
+This CITL resource is a printable handout that helps students critically think about using AI in their work.

 General Inquiries

-For general information and inquires about CITL's services, supports and reources, including our work related to GenAI, please reference our Service Guide for Instructors.
+Please visit our Service Guide, Resource Collections and Need Help? pages for general information and inquiries about CITL's services, supports and resources, including our work related to GenAI.